filebrowser/filebrowser/www/docs/cli/filebrowser-config-set.md

       --commands strings                   a list of the commands a user can execute --create-user-dir                    generate user's home directory automatically
-      --dateFormat                         use date format (true for absolute time, false for relative) --dir-mode string                    Mode bits that new directories are created with (default "0o750") --disable-exec                       disables Command Runner feature (default true) --disable-preview-resize             disable resize of image previews
+      --dateFormat                         use date format (true for absolute time, false for relative) --dir-mode string                    mode bits that new directories are created with (default "0o750") --disable-exec                       disables Command Runner feature (default true) --disable-preview-resize             disable resize of image previews
       --disable-thumbnails                 disable image thumbnails
-      --disable-type-detection-by-header   disables type detection by reading file headers --file-mode string                   Mode bits that new files are created with (default "0o640") -h, --help                               help for set
+      --disable-type-detection-by-header   disables type detection by reading file headers --file-mode string                   mode bits that new files are created with (default "0o640") -h, --help                               help for set
       --hide-login-button                  hide login button from public pages --hideDotfiles                       hide dotfiles